 These ingredients are affordable but can provide high proportions of protein and fat, which should be at the core of every dog’s and cat’s diet.

-Ava does not have any recipes that use less common meat and fish ingredients such as Rabbit or Venison.
+Ava does not have any recipes that use very uncommon meat and fish ingredients such as Rabbit or Venison.
 This absence is almost certainly because they wish to keep their products price competitive.
 To learn more about these ingredients and why they are used in dog food, check out the below articles.

 Other Notable Ingredients

 Brown Rice and Maize are both grain ingredients, and they feature in select Ava recipes.
 These ingredients provide carbohydrates, fiber, and some vitamins and minerals.
 Many believe that grains do not belong in dog food and that they are used as cheap fillers.

 Many believe that if Beet Pulp is not a positive addition if it is in high proportions, but it appears to be used in quite small portions in Ava recipes.